Abstract independence relations in neostability theory: Abstract independence relations

-\end{remark} A notion that first appeared explicitly in \cite{adler2009geometric} is that of building new independence relations out of old ones.
-We can find in the literature some common examples of unary and binary such operations. \begin{definition} Given an independence relation $\ind$, we define $\ind^*$ by
+If we work over models, we also have $\find \implies \kind \implies \aind$. \end{remark} Adler observed in \cite{adler2009geometric} that several constructions in model theory can be obtained as the result of operations on abstract independence relations.
+We can find in the literature some common examples of unary and binary operations that allow us to build new independence relations out of old ones. \begin{definition}\thlabel{ind-star} Given an independence relation $\ind$, we define $\ind^*$ by